JaneliaSciComp/jacs-compute/README.md

 `JACS2_CONFIG=/usr/local/etc/myjacs2-config.properties jacs2-asyncweb/build/install/jacs2-asyncweb/bin/jacs2-asyncweb`

+### Run multiple jacsV2 instances against the same mongo database store

+If you want to run multiple instances of JacsV2, whethere it's on the same or on different machines, but against the same mongo database, in order to prevent services from being processed multiple times, you need every instance of JacsV2 to use a different "service.queue.id".
+This can be specified either in the configuration properties and then each instance will have to use its own configuration properties or in the command line, e.g.:

+`JAVA_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005" jacs2-asyncweb/build/install/jacs2-asyncweb/bin/jacs2-asyncweb -Dservice.queue.id=MyQueueID`

+As a note you can overwrite every configuration property in the command line using -D<propertyName>=<value>

 ### Run the admin dashboard

 To run the dashboard, navigate to the jacs2-admin directory after building and type npm start.
 This will kick off the administration dashboard in hot-deploy mode.